-If you notice any strange or unusual activity on your bank statement, notify your bank immediately.
+If you notice any unusual activity, notify your bank immediately.

-Cyber attacks on banks happen every day, but not to worry, most banks are well protected against hackers.
-A threat of a cyber attack should not deter you from using a financial institution.
+Cyber attacks on banks happen all too frequently.
+Thankfully, most banks are well protected against hackers, and the threat of a cyber attack shouldn’t deter you from using a financial institution.

-But in the case, your account has been hacked, here’s how to regain control of your bank account.
+But should your hard-earned money be compromised, here’s how to regain control of your account.

 Signs your bank account has been hacked

 - Strange purchases.
 Seeing activity that’s out of the ordinary may be the first clue that a hacker has infiltrated your account.
-Keep an eye out for transactions made in other locations where you haven’t been.
+Watch for transactions made in locations where you haven’t been.

 - Unfamiliar transactions.
-Sometimes you’ll notice seemingly small, yet unfamiliar purchases.
+Sometimes you’ll notice small yet unfamiliar purchases.
 Thieves often do that to test if your card will work before making larger ones.

 - Blocked login.
 If a hacker accesses your account from an unfamiliar location or tries your password too many times, your account may block you from logging in.